 Leasehold building 20 - 35 years

 Leasehold improvements 10 - 35 years

 Furniture, fittings and office equipment 3 - 10 years

 Motor vehicles 6 years

-Plant and machinery 6 - 10 years
+Plant and machinery 3 - 10 years

-(b) Impairment testing on property, plant and equipment
+(b) Impairment of property, plant and equipment

 As at the end of each reporting period, the Group carried out an impairment testing of the recoverable amount of its property, plant and equipment held by certain subsidiaries that were loss making.
 The identified subsidiaries were in the PCB drilling industry which were affected by unfavourable market conditions.
-Accordingly, management engaged an independent professional valuer to determine the recoverable amount of the Group's plant and machinery with a carrying amount of \$3,079,000 as at 31 December 2023 (2022: \$4,225,000) using the replacement cost method (2022: recent selling price for similar machines and made adjustments to the model, age and functionality of machines) as a proxy for fair value less costs of disposal ("FVLCD").
-The approach considered costs that would have been required at the reporting date to replace the similar plant and machinery of comparable utility, adjusted for obsolescence encompasses physical deterioration and economic obsolescence.
+Accordingly, management performed an impairment assessment to determine the recoverable amount of the Group's plant and machinery with a carrying amount of \$1,924,000 as at 31 December 2024 (2023: \$3,079,000) using the recent selling price for similar machines as a proxy and made adjustments to the model, age and functionality of the machines to derive the fair value less costs of disposal ("FVLCD").
+In prior financial year, the management engaged an independent professional valuer who used the replacement cost method to determine the recoverable amount of the plant and machinery.